 - Updating patient electronic health records (EHR).

 As you can tell, Medical Assistants have a wide range of daily tasks and the job requires a diverse skill set.
-This skill set allows them to work in both the clinical side of medical assisting as well as the administrative side.
+This allows them to work in both the clinical side of the office as well as the administrative side, making them a versatile member of the team.

 Key Qualities of a Medical Assistant